Thaspeeha/Anthos-Terra/README.md

 # 🏆 2025 NASA Space Apps Global Nominee & Honorable Mention
 <br>

+## 🌍 The Challenge

+**Witness the pulse of life across our planet.**
+From season to season and year to year, Earth’s vegetation is constantly changing.
+These changes provide critical insights into plant species, agricultural cycles, seasonal effects, pollen sources, and plant phenology—the relationship between climate patterns and biological processes in plants.

+The challenge is to harness the power of **NASA Earth observations** to create a **dynamic visual tool** that can display and/or detect **plant blooming events** across the globe—much like pollinators naturally do.

 ## 🌱 **Anthos-Terra**: Web-based Plant Bloom Visualization & Prediction Platform

 ## 📝 **Description**